The Wizard is launched when documents are printed to the Mailroom printer, and will help you to construct a mailing.

 Don’t Print 1st Page - Use this feature to suppress printing of the 1st Page when the 1st page is used only to extract the address and is not a required part of the mailing.

 Ignore Blank Lines - Enabled by default, this feature will skip over blank lines around an address location to join text together.
 While a valid address should never include a blank line, it is common for applications to output addresses with them.

 Use Address Only - This feature uses only the extracted data to determine the start of a letter.

-Single Letter - This feature means the mailroom will only try to extract an address from the 1st page of the document.
+Variable Letter Size - This is the mailroom's default setting where the mailroom will attempt to extract an address from all pages of the document.